isaac-kami/ParaviewFenicsOciCloud/README.md

 As already mentioned, you don't need to install or configure anything at this step;
-setting up the Paraview and all the dependencies is done from the Terraform code (you can check remote_paraview.tf for more details)
+setting up the Paraview and all the dependencies is done from the Terraform code (you can check <i>remote_paraview.tf</i> for more details)

 All Paraview files and folders can be found at location /opt/ParaView-5.9.0-osmesa-MPI-Linux-Python3.8-64bit of the paraview-instance host: